Military Glossary and Acronyms

 SIGINT

-Signals Intelligence — collected from intercepted radio, radar, or digital signals.
+Signals Intelligence.
+Intelligence collected from intercepted communications, radar, or other electronic emissions.

 CEMA